Arts, Culture and Heritage

 Explore a variety of free programmes with different unique themes presented each month by the Esplanade – Theatres on the Bay.

-Target Audience: Public and Community Care Organisations only
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair users (i.e. not able to walk/minimal walking)
+Minimum Mobility Status: Seniors who are wheelchair users (ie not able to walk/minimal walking)

 Find out more and register here.